GurYN/opencode-sdlc/command/generate-docs.md

-Generate comprehensive documentation for $TARGET
+What would you like to document?
+Please specify (e.g., API, module, entire project).

 Switch to documenter agent and create documentation:

 ## 1. API Documentation
-If $TARGET includes APIs:
+If the target includes APIs:
 - [ ] Generate OpenAPI/Swagger specs
 - [ ] Document all endpoints
 - [ ] Include request/response examples